alexandre-touret/alexandre-touret.github.io/content/posts/rest-api-versioning.en.md

 }
 ```

-## And now something completely different: How to avoid API versioning wisely!
+## And now something completely different: How to avoid versioning while evolving your API?

-You probably understood it's a big deal and cumbersome.
+You probably understood it's totally cumbersome.

 Before putting in place all of these practices, there's another way to add functionalities on a NON-versioned API without impacting your customers.